 How much breast milk you store is up to you but storing smaller amounts can help make sure it doesn’t go to waste.
 Storing breast milk in two or three-ounce batches can make the whole process easier.
 It’ll thaw faster, and you won’t have to worry about throwing much out if baby doesn’t eat it all.

-How long does breast milk stay good at room temperature?
+How long can breast milk stay out at room temperature?

-Freshly pumped breast milk is good for up to four hours at room temperature, according to the Centers for Disease Control and Prevention (CDC).
+Freshly pumped breast milk is good for up to four hours at room temperature before you need to put it in the fridge, according to the Centers for Disease Control and Prevention (CDC).

-How long does breast milk stay good in the fridge?
+How long can breast milk stay good in the fridge?

 Proper storage in the back of the fridge can keep breast milk good for up to four days.

-How long does breast milk stay good in the freezer?
+How long can breast milk stay good in the freezer?

 Breast milk stays good in the freezer for up to 6-12 months but will be higher in quality the sooner it’s used.
 To freeze breast milk, leave an inch of space in the container for expansion.